vml39/scavenger/documents/team-contract.md

 7. How will we hold ourselves and one another accountable?
 What (exactly) will we say to a team member who appears not to be contributing equally?
 To a team member who fails to deliver what was promised?
+- technically, scrum boards, code reviews, task items.
+Using gits tools and scrum's project manager
+- formalize it as much as possible
+- if someone is late or misses a deadline, address that as a team

 8. What do we do when we disagree?
 What approach to conflict to we all agree to uphold?